On A Seine River Lunch Cruise – A Delightful Afternoon In Paris

 The 90-minute lunch cruise is a bargain, given the quality of the food and the relaxing, scenic Seine river cruise.
 Choose the drinks option and you'll be rewarded with half a bottle of French wine per person.

 As we disembarked, we thanked the server and said how surprised we were by the quality of the meal.
 "Our food is made from fresh ingredients and is made with care," he told us.
-"This boat isn't just for tourists, many French people, even Parisians, sail with us."
+"This boat isn't just for tourists, many French people, including Parisians, dine with us."